 Biopharma companies sit at the intersection of the biotech and pharmaceutical industries.
 They conduct research and testing to develop biopharmaceuticals, which are drugs derived from living organisms.
-Here are nine biopharma companies furthering healthcare treatment by using advanced technology and data-driven research to change the way medications and vaccines are made.
+Here are biopharma companies furthering healthcare treatment by using advanced technology and data-driven research to change the way medications and vaccines are made.

 Top Biopharma Companies

 Biopharma Companies to Know

 Schrödinger is a scientific software company that creates computational tools for use in drug discovery and molecular sciences.
 Its biotech platform uses physics, machine learning and informatics to facilitate molecular properties predictions.
 The company partners with pharma companies including Bayer.

 Novo Nordisk has spent more than a century establishing itself as a major player in the pharmaceutical industry, conducting research and trials worldwide to develop new medicines and therapeutics.
 The company has production sites in 16 different countries and research and development centers in 10 countries.

 Pfizer has a global network of people, resources and technology to deliver drugs, vaccines and therapies for disease treatment, as well as prevention and overall wellness.
 Well-known medications like the antidepressant Zoloft and the antibiotic Zithromax are among the company’s product lineup.
 Pfizer’s partnership with biotech company BioNTech yielded the first FDA-authorized Covid-19 vaccine.